efieleke/CommandLibForCPP/README.md

 Help File Documentation
 ----
-Documentation is in HTML format, generated using doxygen.
+Documentation is in HTML format, generated using doxygen (www.doxygen.org).
 Open index.html in the Documentation/hmtl folder for in-depth descriptions of each class and its methods.

 Diagnostics
 ----